cajoshuapark/crypto-bot/README.md

 ```

 ## Buy and Sell Algorithm
+Using moving average algorithm to decide buy and sell
 ```
 #if true, then you can buy, if false, you can sell
 tradeBoolean = True